 Pedestrians and drivers don't always see eye to eye.
 Sometimes a driver rockets through a crosswalk, other times a pedestrian jaywalks in front of an unsuspecting driver.
 But by boosting your awareness of unprotected pedestrians, you can maintain more consistent safety and, hopefully, avoid preventable accidents.

 pedestrians at risk

 According to the Centers for Disease Control and Prevention, the 3 pedestrian groups most at-risk for accidents are seniors 65 and older, kids ages 5–9, and people under the influence of alcohol.

 But really, from students headed home after class to joggers out on their morning run, pedestrians are everywhere and you never know who will cross your path unexpectedly.
-The Insurance Institute for Highway Safety reports that there were roughly 66,000 pedestrian injuries due to car accidents in 2013 — an increase of roughly 20 percent from 2009.
+The National Highway Traffic Safety Administration reports that there were roughly 65,000 pedestrian injuries due to car accidents in 2014.

 tips for sharing the road with pedestrians